lotharschulz/sphinx-pages/README.md

 ## Preconditions

 - git repository exists in current directory
+- sphinx files are part of master branch
 - git remote is defined
 - permissions to pull, push are granted to the user executing the script
 - os package manager is apt-get